 I hope you try this simple casserole this year.
 I’m pretty sure it will become a family favorite in your home too.

 Corn Casserole is a family favorite that graces every holiday table.
 A super simple ingredient list and even easier preparation.

 - 1 stick butter, cubed

-- 1 cup orzo or spaghetti broken into small pieces
+- 1 cup dry orzo (or other very small pasta)

 - 1 can cream corn